cupnoodle/predicate/index.md

-# Property is not included in an Array of values
+# Is not included in an Array of values

 ```swift
 let unwantedItemIDs = [1, 2, 3, 5, 8, 13, 21]